Special Thanks to the members of www.blue-semiramis.de! Pictures: A. Napp, if not noted otherwise.)

 In the Amarna-time

 During the reign of Echnaton there were no statues, shrines and closed sanctuaries.
-The rituals and worship was performed on altars under the open sky.
+The rituals were performed on altars under the open sky.

 Offerings for Aton, Amarna-Period (Source: E.Prisse d'Avennes: Atlas de l'art Egyptien, 1878)